gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 - `remoteIdFields` are necessary to:
   - Construct gatsby node id (a concatenation of all remote id fields)
-  - Re-fetch individual nodes by `id` (e.g. to support previews and delta sourcing)
+  - Re-fetch individual nodes by `id` (e.g., to support previews and delta sourcing)
   - Resolve node relationships in Gatsby schema customization

 - `queries` for node sourcing (without field selections).
-  Those are combined with custom fragments for actual data fetching (see the next 2 steps).
+  Those are combined with custom fragments for actual data fetching (see the next two steps).

 ### 3. Define fields to be fetched (using GraphQL fragments)

 This step is probably the most important for the whole process.
-It enables different workflows with high granularity of sourcing.
+It enables different workflows with a high granularity of sourcing.

 In the example we demonstrate the simplest workflow - [automatic fragments generation](#generatedefaultfragments) on each run: